ddaaggeett/whiteSocket/README.md

 GOALS:

-to accelerate the advent of sustainable currency through commoditizing handwriting

 to set the standard of intellectual collaboration methods

 to force open source collaboration across all industry – not just computer software collaboration

-to lower the cost of a western education to that of a whiteboard marker (+room and board :-) lol)
+to lower the cost of a western education to that of a whiteboard marker (+room and board :-) )

 to employ 1,000,000,000 people -> lofty ;)  it can be done...
 ____________________________________________________________________________